danielwohlgemuth/let-them-draw-infrastructure/README.md

 A Lambda function takes care of producing the pictures using the SQS queue to retrieve new requests, keeping the related information in the database up-to-date, storing the finished picture in an S3 bucket, and triggers an EventBridge event that in turn uses SNS to notify the client that the picture is ready.

-### Database
+### Databases

-The database stores information about orders, for example the requirements and the status.
+The art database stores information about orders, for example the requirements and the status.

+The shape database stores information about the available shapes and their price.

 DynamoDB is used for this.

-### Database Schema
+### Art Database Schema

-- User Id (primary key)
+- Request Id (primary key)
-- Request Id (secondary key)
+- User Id (secondary key)
 - Request Date (date)
 - Requirements (object (shape, color))
 - Status (string (new, in progress, done))
 - Picture URL (string)

-Users are limited to only seeing their own pictures.
+Users are limited to only seeing their own pictures by filtering on User Id in addition to the Request Id.

+### Shape Database Schema

+- Shape (primary key)
+- Price Id (string)
+- Price (string)

 ## Let Them Draw CI/CD Pipeline